 Hemorrhagic Stroke: Hemorrhagic stroke occurs when a blood vessel in the brain ruptures.
 This lets blood spill into nearby brain tissue, which damages the cells.
 Other brain cells die because their normal blood supply is cut off.

 Breaking old habits can be hard.
 But when your health is at stake, it's never too late to make changes for the better.
 Some lifestyle changes might be easy for you.
 Others might be tough.
-So if you need help, talk with your health care provider, family, or friends.
-Learn more.
+If you need help, talk with your health care provider, family, or friends.

 Preventing Recurrent Stroke: Eating Healthy (Veterans Health Library)